data-umbrella/data-umbrella.github.io/_posts/2021-12-12-example-of-check-scalar-function-contribution-in-scikit-learn.md

 [Output](https://github.com/data-umbrella/data-umbrella-scikit-learn-sprint/blob/master/contributing/2021-12-12-example-failed-tests.md)

-I see that 5 tests have failed.
+I see that 5 tests have failed:
 1.  `max_iter = 'not a number'`

 ```bash